DavidNovo/HomeOnTheInterwebs/portfolio/content/design-challenge/tenth-design.md

 ---
 # Summary (h1 header) {#summary class="summary"}

 This design will use some more animation and CSS selectors.
 Some things can move on their own, but can some things disappear?
 Or shift?
+For a test, hover over a link and see what happens.
 ***

 # O penates includit sunt Graias contemptus rigidoque (h1 header) {#header-id-h1 class="title"}